-Today we’ll take a closer look at measures and dimensions and figure out what they are and how they impact on the way the information is processed.
+Today we’ll take a closer look at OLAP dimensions and measures and figure out what they are and how they impact on the way the information is processed.

-The main difference between a dimension and a measure is that the first one forms the data structure, and the second one is responsible for providing users with numeric values used when creating reports.
+The main difference between an OLAP dimension and an OLAP measure is that the first one forms the data structure, and the second one is responsible for providing users with numeric values used when creating reports.

-A dimension takes the highest level in the OLAP datacube structure.
-A dimension is the metadata element, which describes the core economic indicators of enterprise’s activity, for example, products, customers, sales region, and period of time etc. Dimensions help in data grouping and filtering on various grounds.
+An OLAP dimension takes the highest level in the OLAP datacube structure.
+A dimension is the metadata element, which describes the core economic indicators of enterprise’s activity, for example, products, customers, sales region, and period of time etc. OLAP dimensions help in data grouping and filtering on various grounds.
 Then this information can be detailed into other hierarchies, and that is how you can obtain an in-depth business data analysis.
-For example, dimension ‘Country’ is detailed to “Region”, then - to “Town” etc.
+For example, an OLAP dimension ‘Country’ is detailed to “Region”, then - to “Town” etc.